[Editor’s Note: This story originally appeared on March 2018 but has since been updated and republished to reflect new developments.]

-However, for investors prepared to put in the work, there are still gems to be found.
-I set out to pinpoint the best stocks to buy right now using the Street as my guide.
+For investors prepared to put in the work, there are plenty of gems to be found.
+I set out to pinpoint the best stocks to buy right now using the best analysts on Wall Street as guidance.
 TipRanks tracks and measures the performance of over 4,700 analysts enabling investors to identify consistently outperforming experts.

-Bearing this in mind, let’s dive in and take a closer look 10 of the best stocks to buy right now:
+Bearing this in mind, let’s dive in and take a closer look at the top 10 best stocks to buy right now:

-Social media giant Facebook, Inc. (NASDAQ:FB) is one of the best stocks to invest in right now.
-Shares are cheap at $159.55.
+Social media giant Facebook (NASDAQ:FB) is one of the best stocks to invest in right now.
+Shares are cheap at $131.
 And now we have a clear buying opportunity on our hands according to two top analysts.

-Meanwhile, top-100 analyst KeyBanc analyst Andy Hargreaves adds “We believe this provides an opportunity to purchase above-average growth at Facebook for a price that is well below average.”
+Looking at TipRanks best-performing analysts, FB stock is expected to see upside of 43%, with prices spiking to $188.10.
+Meanwhile, top-100 analyst KeyBanc analyst Andy Hargreaves adds, “We believe this provides an opportunity to purchase above-average growth at Facebook for a price that is well below average.”
 He believes investors are heavily discounting FB’s growth prospects and extraordinary core momentum.
-His $245 price target suggests even greater upside potential of 37%.
+His $245 price target suggests even greater upside potential with FB rising to $195.

-One of the world’s largest aerospace companies, shares in Boeing Co (NYSE:BA) slipped last month on trade war fears.
-But Head of Research at Fundstrat Tom Lee believes the market is overreacting.
+One of the world’s largest aerospace companies, shares in Boeing (NYSE:BA) slipped this year on trade war fears.
+But Head of Research at Fundstrat Tom Lee believes the market overreacted.

 He has calculated that Boeing actually has a trade war exposure of just 35.2%.
 To calculate this figure, Lee looked at the company’s overseas sourcing as a percentage of cost of goods sold and exports as a percentage of sales.
-A percentage under 40% means the company has a low trade was exposure says Lee.
+A percentage under 40% means the company has a low trade war exposure, according to Lee.

 And in this case, despite all the trade war noise, I would recommend carefully considering Boeing right now.
-After all, this “strong buy” stock has received 11 recent top analyst “buy” ratings, with three analysts on the sidelines.
-With a $400 average price target, upside potential stands at 18%.
+After all, BA stock has received 11“buy” ratings in the past four months, with three analysts on the sidelines.
+With a $436 average price target, upside potential stands at 38%.
 But some analysts are much more bullish than consensus.

-Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) is a U.S. pharma company best known for its development of Soliris, a drug used to treat rare blood disorders.
-And top Oppenheimer analyst Hartaj Singh selected ALXN as his top stock idea for February-March.
+Alexion Pharmaceuticals (NASDAQ:ALXN) is a U.S. pharma company best known for its development of Soliris, a drug used to treat rare blood disorders.
+And top Oppenheimer analyst Hartaj Singh selected ALXN as his top stock to buy for February-March.
 Bear in mind this is a five-star analyst with a top-200 ranking on TipRanks (out of over 4,700).

-Singh is confident that Alexion can explode 48% from just $115 to $175.
+Singh is confident that Alexion can explode more than 40% from just $116 to $165.
 He says the stock’s risk/reward profile is oriented to the upside making this a top stock to invest in right now.

 He concludes: “With a robust rare disease platform, a slowing yet cash-generating asset in Soliris, and two newly launched products in Strensiq and Kanuma, we believe that it is not a question of if, but rather when, the shares positively re-rate.”

-In total, Alexion has scored eight buy ratings and only one hold rating from best-performing analysts in the past three months.
-These analysts predict that Alexion will rise 33% to reach $153.
+In total, Alexion has scored seven buy ratings and only two hold ratings from best-performing analysts in the past three months.
+These analysts predict that Alexion will rise roughly 41% to reach $164.44.

-Over the last three months, TipRanks shows that Pioneer has received six buy ratings and one hold ratings from top analysts.
-Given that the stock is now at $200, analysts are projecting (on average) upside potential of 16%.
+TipRanks shows that Pioneer has received 11 buy ratings and one hold ratings from analysts.
+Considering that the stock is now at $151, analysts are projecting (on average) upside potential of 58%.

-The company scored a key approval from the FDA for its third CF drug, Symdeko, earnier this year.
+The company scored a key approval from the FDA for its third CF drug, Symdeko, earlier this year.
 The approval came two weeks earlier than expected and “potentially speaks to the FDA’s growing comfort with the suite of VRTX medicines” says JP Morgan’s Cory Kasimov.
-Management is now anticipating a “strong launch” for Symdeko with EU approval on track for 2H18.
+Management is now anticipating a “strong launch” for Symdeko with E.U. approval on track for the second half of 2018.

 “We continue to believe that VRTX’s dominance in the CF space, compelling bottom-line growth trajectory (43% CAGR through 2022), and significant free cash flow generation could potentially allow the company to substantially expand the breadth of its investor base” cheers Kasimov.
 So watch this space.

-Overall, this “strong buy” stock scored six top buy ratings and just two hold ratings in the last three months.
-Meanwhile, the average analyst price target of $187 works out to 26% upside from current share levels.
+Overall, this “strong buy” stock scored 13 top buy ratings and just one “hold” rating in the past few months.
+Meanwhile, the average analyst price target of $208 works out to 30.7% upside from current share levels.

 Defense giant Raytheon Company (NYSE:RTN) is the world’s largest producer of guided missiles.
 As with Boeing, you may be concerned that this stock would suffer in the event of a trade war.
 However, you can rest easy.